Pendu/Advanced-Retreival-and-Re-ranking/docs/source/index.rst

 * :doc:`rag_overview` - Understanding RAG and the two-stage pipeline
 * :doc:`expert_perspectives` - Expert opinions on architectures and trade-offs
 * :doc:`benchmarks_and_datasets` - Evaluation benchmarks, datasets, and metrics
+* :doc:`rerankers_survey` - Comprehensive survey of reranking models and frameworks
 * :doc:`stage1_retrieval/index` - Stage 1: Dense retrieval methods
 * :doc:`stage2_reranking/index` - Stage 2: Re-ranking and cross-encoders
 * :doc:`contributing` - How to contribute to this collection